Head Start Center Based Brochure (CHINESE)

 DISABILITIES SERVICES 10% of slots are reserved for children with disabilities who have an Individualized Education Plan (IEP) or Individualized Family Service Plan (IFSP).

-NUTRITION SERVICES Every child is served nutritious breakfast, lunch, and snacks daily.
+NUTRITION SERVICES Every child is served nutritious breakfast, lunch, and snacks daily through the US Department of Agriculture Child and Adult Care Food Program.